 BUILD: (buildchicago.org) The mission of BUILD, or Broader Urban Involvement & Leadership Development, is to engage at-risk youth in Chicago’s schools and streets so they can realize their educational and career potential and contribute to the stability, safety, and well being of our communities.
 BUILD works against gun violence and specializes in gang intervention, prevention, and youth programs for nearly 3,000 teens in the Chicagoland area.

 Housing Forward: (housingforward.org) The agency offers homeless clients a path to temporary and permanent housing.
-It also offers a place to sleep at the PADS Emergency Overnight Shelter during cold weather months every Monday night at First United.
+It also offers a place to sleep at the PADS Emergency Overnight Shelter, now held at the Wright Inn in Oak Park.
 Housing Forward also runs Prevail, in which volunteers work with clients to help them address factors contributing to their immediate financial crisis and to create plans to put them on the path forward.
 Volunteers from our church help run the emergency shelter on third and fifth Mondays each month.

 New Moms: (newmoms.org) This group helps teen mothers break the cycle of poverty and change the future for young moms who are experiencing poverty and homelessness in Chicago.
 Church members help with an annual holiday effort so that young teen moms can find Christmas gifts for their children, and church school classes plant flower pots as Mother’s Day gifts.